-So recently I told the story of our dear Mr Wonga, an Aussie native pigeon who fell in love with four delightful ‘ladies’.
-Unfortunately they were all reflected in the shiny hubcaps of our house painter Rebecca’s restored, VW van.
+Recently I told the story of our dear Mr Wonga, an Aussie native pigeon who fell in love with four delightful ‘ladies’.
+Unfortunately they were all reflected in the shiny hubcaps of our house painter Rebekah’s restored, VW van.

 It just became too terrible to watch, as he plodded from image to image, increasingly frustrated that not one gorgeous girl would step out and join him.